Melbourne Sports and Entertainment Centre: Sponsorship and naming rights arrangements

 The luxury vehicle manufacturer Lexus bought the naming rights to the venue in 2004; as the Lexus Centre, it no longer served as a public stadium, instead being used by the Victorian Institute of Sport and the Collingwood Football Club as a sports administration and training facility.
 The Lexus Centre was listed as part of the Melbourne Sports and Entertainment Precinct.
 On 21 November 2009, Collingwood Football Club announced publicly on the official AFL website that Lexus would no longer continue to maintain the rights of naming the centre.
 Lexus announced in a statement that "the branding exercise had achieved its marketing objectives and was no longer a priority in its marketing strategy", hence ending a six-year naming rights deal between Lexus and Collingwood.
 In March, 2010, Collingwood announced that Westpac bank was the new naming rights sponsor of the centre.

 On 19 August 2015, Holden signed a multimillion-dollar three-year deal to become a Premier Partner of Collingwood and holder of the naming rights to the club's headquarters at Olympic Park, now known as the Holden Centre.

 In March 2022, American International Assurance Company (Australia) (known as AIA) was announced as the new naming rights partner.
 The centre was thus renamed the AIA Centre.
+The arrangement lasted until October 2025, when the venue was renamed the KGM Centre in recognition of the club's new sponsorship agreement with Korean automaker KG Mobility.